ThibaultDieudonne/RiotMatchmaking/README.md

 We expect riot_sd and model_sd values to be the same, because separating good and bad performing players shouldn't have a strong impact on game results.

 Then, we compare standard deviations for balance_value's (riot_balance and model_balance).
 It is also important, because some games could be rigged in the opposite way as expected to compensate for the average balance.

+Note we compare standard deviations with equal size samples.
+By generating samples of various sizes, we determine the minimum sample size needed for typical confidence interval.

 Finally, we compare average balance_value's on both samples for every parameter.